 March is generally the final moth for peak season citrus which is always a sad time.
-However, I was psyched this past week to find loads of oranges on sale!
-Me thinks the store was getting rid of them to make room for all the spring time goodies.
+However, I was psyched this past week to find loads of oranges on sale.
 I promptly purchased about a billion and proceeded to whip up this orange and coconut chia pudding!

 Using a mix of fresh squeezed OJ, orange zest, and coconut milk, the recipe is rich, creamy, and tangy with coconut undertones.
 A single date adds the perfect amount of sweetness without the use of any sweetener (plus dates have loads of nutrients!)
 A little bit of vanilla extract gives the whole thing a creamsicle kind of vibe.

 Chia pudding is the easiest breakfast/snack/sweet ever because it is prepped the night before and then all you do before serving is add toppings.
 Here I piled on chunks of orange and unsweetened coconut flakes.
 Feel free to add any toppings you like.
 I leave the exact amount of toppings open in the recipe below because we all have our preferences, but if you are curious I used about 1/4 cup of unsweetened coconut flakes and half an orange cut into chunks.

 Orange Coconut Chia Pudding